 Ten-year Treasury notes

-The US Department of the Treasury conducts an auction for ten-year Treasury notes, or T-notes, once a month.
-The yield on the ten-year T-notes is considered a benchmark in the financial markets.
+The U.S. Department of the Treasury conducts an auction of ten-year Treasury notes (or T-notes) once every month.
+The yield on ten-year T-notes is considered to be a benchmark in financial markets.

-- On September 9, ten-year T-notes worth $21 billion were auctioned.
-This is $3 billion lower than the previous month.
+- On December 9, 2015, $21 billion worth of ten-year Treasury notes were auctioned.
+This was $3 billion lower than the previous month.

-- The bid-to-cover ratio rose 12.50% compared to the previous month.
-The ratio was 2.7x compared to 2.4x in August.
+- The bid-to-cover ratio was up to 2.64x compared to the previous month’s 2.58x.
 This ratio depicts the overall demand for the auction.

-The yield on ten-year T-notes rose by one basis point in the secondary market from the previous day to 2.21% on September 9.
+The yield on the ten-year note fell by two basis points in the secondary market from the previous day to 2.2% on December 9.

-Due to a rise in market demand, the share of primary dealers fell to 28.70% in September from 34.10% in August.
+Due to a marginal fall in market demand, the share of primary dealers rose to 26.0% in December from 25.2% in November.
 Primary dealers act as market makers for the auctioned securities.
 They take up the excess supply of securities.
-They include financial institutions like Morgan Stanley (MS) and Credit Suisse (CS).
+They include financial institutions such as Morgan Stanley (MS) and Credit Suisse (CS).